jerry73204/cavedu-intelligent-house/part3/misc/README.md

+# Intros

+## Files

+* `main.py`
+    The main Python script, including state-machine based impl.

+* `config.py`
+    The file storing configurations, such as serial port, GPIO ports.

+* `constants.py`
+    The file storing constants and global variables used accross multiple scripts.

+* `face_auth.py`
+    A threaded, async impl. of face training and recognition script.

+* `gui.py`
+    A threaded, async GUI interface impl. using Python TkInter.

+* `mediatek_cloud.py`
+    A utility script for data uploading to / downloading from MediaTek could service.

+* `rfid.py`
+    A utility script for handling tag data from RFID sensor.

+* `haarcascade_frontalface_alt.xml`
+    A config file used by face recognition algorithm.

-## File description
+## Code architecture

+* The following considerations are taken into acconut:
+    1. Sensor data should be processed in real time.
+Only small laetency is allowed.
+    2. Face recognition algorithms contributes to most of computational-bounded tasks, while the CPU power on Pi is limited.
+    3. The GUI should be "responsive".
+That is, latency in GUI interactions would lead to bad user experience.
+    4. Some incidences of sensor events are not predictive (RFID detection, etc).
+Busy waiting solution is not recommended.
+    5. Several developers participated in the shared code repository.

+* Based on the considerations, the following solutions are applied.
+    1. State-based, event-driven impl.
+The algorithm goes like
+    ```
+    loop
+    {
+        if check_event_1:
+            call handle_event_1()
+            state = new_state
+        elif check_event_2:
+            call handle_event_2()
+            state = new_state
+        ...
+    }
+    ```

+    2. To avoid code being blocked by sensor reading or writing, and face detection tasks, the program is written in threaded manner.
+You might interested in `worker()` functions in `rfid.py`, `face_auth.py` and `gui.py`.
+Note that if performance counts, N x Python threads won't achieve N times performance because of GIL.
+There are alternatives to threads for simpler tasks, such as `select()` or non-blocking file reading.

+    3. GIT is used to achieve better cooperation between several developers.

+## Files for deployment

-* thhs\_house.desktop
+* `thhs_house.desktop`
     Desktop file for creating menu items and desktop shortcuts

-* thhs.png
+* `thhs.png`
     Desktop shortcut icon for thhs\_house.desktop

-* autossh.service
+* `autossh.service`
-    Systemd service file for starting autossh.
+    Systemd service file for establishing ssh tunnel to wtf.csie.org using autossh.
 This file is intended for maintenance purpose.

-* ping.service
+* `ping.service`
-    Systemd service file for starting ping.
+    Systemd service file for send pings to wtf.csie.org.
 This file is intended for maintenance purpose.

 ## Installation

-* Asume the Raspbian distro.
-The following instructions is tested on Raspbian wheezy on Raspberry Pi 2 & 3.
+* Asumed the Raspbian Wheezy distro.
+The following instructions are tested on Raspberry Pi 2 & 3.

 * Make sure the autossh package is installed.
 Run `sudo aptitude install autossh` to install this package.